Best Ever Dill Pickles

 Pickles

-Fresh dill, heads & several inches of stems shaken free of bugs
+Fresh dill heads and several inches of stems shaken free of bugs

 Uniformly sized freshly picked cucumbers, washed, scrubbed, blossom end removed * (judge amount of cucumbers needed, depending on size)